pingcap/tidb/CONTRIBUTING.md

 mysql -h127.0.0.1 -P4000 -uroot test
 ```

-If you use mysql client 8, you may get the error `ERROR 1105 (HY000): Unknown charset id 255`, you can add `--default-character-set utf8` in mysql client 8's arguments.
-[Issue #6942](https://github.com/pingcap/tidb/issues/6942)
+If you use MySQL client 8, you may get the `ERROR 1105 (HY000): Unknown charset id 255` error.
+To solve it, you can add --default-character-set utf8 in MySQL client 8's arguments.

 ```sh
 mysql -h127.0.0.1 -P4000 -uroot test --default-character-set utf8